 Contamination from Non-Sterile Equipment

 The tattooist should never use a needle on you that has been used on someone else.
 For example, many tattoo artists break their needles after they use them.
 Similarly, does the tattooist wear gloves, and do you get a general sense of cleanliness and competence from the shop?
-It is always important to get your tattoo done by someone that you trust.
+It is always important to get your tattoo done by someone you trust.

 Infection Through Improper Care